 Transmitter modulation accuracy (EVM) test

-The transmit modulation accuracy test shall be performed by instrumentation capable of converting the transmitted signals into a stream of complex samples at sampling rate greater than or equal to the bandwidth of the signal being transmitted except that for a noncontiguous transmissions each frequency segment may be tested independently.
+The transmit modulation accuracy test shall be performed by instrumentation capable of converting the transmitted signals into a stream of complex samples at sampling rate greater than or equal to the bandwidth of the signal being transmitted.

 In this case, transmit modulation accuracy of each segment shall meet the required value in Table 36-44 (Allowed relative constellation error versus constellation size and coding rate) using only the occupied data subcarriers within the corresponding segment.
 For EHT TB PPDU transmission, two sets of EVM requirements are defined in Table 36-44 (Allowed relative constellation error versus constellation size and coding rate) for different transmission power levels to assist AP in better managing the interference among multiple STAs responding to a Trigger frame.

 LO leakage that can potentially show up at the center frequency of the EHT PPDU tone plan and within ±3 neighboring subcarriers shall be excluded from the computation of the transmitter modulation accuracy test.
 The potential LO leakage subcarriers for 20 MHz operating devices are the center of primary 20 MHz of the EHT PPDU tone plan and ±3 subcarriers of it.
 The potential LO leakage subcarriers for 40 MHz operating devices are the center of the primary 40 MHz of the PPDU tone plan and ±3 subcarriers.
 The potential LO leakage subcarriers for 80 MHz operating devices are the center of the primary 80 MHz of the PPDU tone plan and ±3 subcarriers of it.
 The potential LO leakage tones for 160 MHz operating devices are the center of the primary 160 MHz of the PPDU tone plan and ±3 subcarriers of it.
 The potential LO leakage tones for 320 MHz operating devices are the center of the 320 MHz of the PPDU tone plan and ±3 subcarriers of it.
-The potential LO leakage tones for 80+80 MHz or 160+160 MHz operating devices exist outside the PPDU bandwidth and should not affect the transmitter modulation accuracy test (TBD).
 For 40 MHz operating devices that transmits 20 MHz, the potential LO leakage subcarriers exist outside the PPDU bandwidth and should not affect the transmitter modulation accuracy test.
 For 80 MHz operating devices that transmits 20 MHz or 40 MHz PPDU, the potential LO leakage subcarriers exist outside the PPDU bandwidth and should not affect the transmitter modulation accuracy test.
-For 160 MHz or 80+80 MHz (TBD) operating devices that transmits 20 MHz or 40 MHz PPDU or 80 MHz PPDU, the potential LO leakage subcarriers exist outside the PPDU bandwidth and should not affect the transmitter modulation accuracy test.
-For 320 MHz or 160+160 MHz (TBD) operating devices that transmits 20 MHz or 40 MHz PPDU or 80 MHz PPDU or 160 MHz PPDU, the potential LO leakage subcarriers exist outside the PPDU bandwidth and should not affect the transmitter modulation accuracy test.
+For 160 MHz operating devices that transmits 20 MHz or 40 MHz PPDU or 80 MHz PPDU, the potential LO leakage subcarriers exist outside the PPDU bandwidth and should not affect the transmitter modulation accuracy test.
+For 320 MHz operating devices that transmits 20 MHz or 40 MHz PPDU or 80 MHz PPDU or 160 MHz PPDU, the potential LO leakage subcarriers exist outside the PPDU bandwidth and should not affect the transmitter modulation accuracy test.

 The transmitter modulation accuracy test procedure for the occupied subcarriers of the PPDU is similar as in steps of the transmit modulation accuracy test procedure defined in 27.3.19.4.4 (Transmitter modulation accuracy (EVM) test) as follows.